Student-centric advice and objective recommendations

 What happens to the funds if the account beneficiary doesn’t attend college?

 If the account beneficiary doesn’t attend college, you can change the beneficiary to another family member, or you can withdraw the funds from the account and use them for whatever you want.
-However, if you withdraw the funds from the account, you will incur a 10% charge on top of the income tax that you had deducted.
+However, if you withdraw the funds from the account, you will incur a 10% charge on top of the income tax that you have deducted.

 Do I qualify for a 529 Plan?

-Yes – everyone is eligible to start a 529 Plan, regardless of your income, your assets, or the state you live in.
+Yes.
+Everyone is eligible to start a 529 Plan, regardless of your income, your assets, or the state you live in.

 Can I use 529 Plan funds to pay for elementary or secondary school?

-Yes – you can pay for up to $10,000 in tuition expenses for elementary or secondary school.
+Yes, you can pay for up to $10,000 in tuition expenses for elementary or secondary school.
 This adds some flexibility to your 529 Plan.
 If you send your child to a private secondary school, you can tap into your 529 savings to help pay for it.